JeffWeinell/REEs/README.md

 Thamnophis.sirtalis.ddRADlike.50hits <- REEs::blast(method="blastn",subject=Thamnophis.sirtalis.genome_url, query=Thermophis.ddradlike.seqs,table.out="Thamnophis.sirtalis.ddRADlike.50hits.txt")

 ```
 The BLASTN output table can be downloaded here: [Thamnophis.sirtalis.ddRADlike.50hits.txt.zip](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thamnophis.sirtalis.ddRADlike.50hits.txt.zip).
 Result: No *T. sirtalis* matches were found for 124 of the *Thermophis* query sequences. **Note: this "50 hits" table often has many more than 50 hits per query...up to 2,213 hits for QLTV01001023.1:c672318-671361; mean number of hits per query is 148**.
-Four query loci missing from "50 hits" output table, but present in final set of target loci: QLTV01004232.1:188994-189933, QLTV01001126.1:c908958-908049, QLTV01002430.1:c603541-603258, QLTV01003395.1:c431960-431054; need to figure out why.
+Additionally: **Four loci are missing from "50 hits" output table but present in final set of target loci: QLTV01004232.1:188994-189933, QLTV01001126.1:c908958-908049, QLTV01002430.1:c603541-603258, QLTV01003395.1:c431960-431054; need to figure out why.**

 4. I used the function reportBestMatches (REEs package) to filter the "50 hits" table to include only the best match of each query sequence.
 ```
 ### Use reportBestMatches to get the best match per query.
 Thamnophis.sirtalis.ddRADlike.best.hits <- REEs::reportBestMatches(input.table=Thamnophis.sirtalis.ddRADlike.50hits, output.table.path="Thamnophis.sirtalis.ddRADlike.best.hits.txt",remove.subseq.matches=T, min.bitscore=60,min.bitscore.difference=1)
 ```
-Result: Best matches in *T. sirtalis* genome = 2,140 ddRAD-like loci: [Thamnophis.sirtalis.ddRADlike.best.hits.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thamnophis.sirtalis.ddRADlike.best.hits.txt).
-Two of the query loci that were present in the "50 hits" table are not in the best matches table, but are present in the final set of target loci.
+The best matches of proposed ddRAD-like loci in *T. sirtalis* genome (2,140 loci) can be downloaded here: [Thamnophis.sirtalis.ddRADlike.best.hits.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/Thamnophis.sirtalis.ddRADlike.best.hits.txt).
+Two of the query loci that were present in the "50 hits" table are not in the best matches table, but are present in the final set of target loci. **Rerun with min.bitscore.difference=1**
 target locus|proposed using proposeLoci.ddRADlike function|reason for difference.
 ---|---|---
 QLTV01002103.1:c61938-60965 |not in best matches table|The two best matches both have bitscore=128, min.bitscore.difference=1 in rerun vs. 0 previously
 QLTV01004454.1:c1446020-1445084|not in best matches table| The two best matches both have bitscore=1328 and min.bitscore.difference=1 in rerun vs. 0 previously.
 However, the coordinates are nearly identical.

 5. Filter ddRAD-like loci not found in *T. sirtalis* genome.
 Then, trim ends to remove some ambiguous bases that are near ends...
 ```
 ### If not already loaded, read in the set of sequences that were saved in step two.
 Thermophis.ddradlike.seqs.best <- Biostrings::readDNAStringSet("...")